-Upon receipt of the INS Form I-20A-B, the applicant will complete the student section of the form and present it to an American consulate in his or her country.
-If approved, the consulate will issue an INS I-20ID (yellow card) and place a visa stamp in the student's passport.
-At this point, the student is eligible to enter the United States and attend class.
-The student must attend the university and course of study specified on the student's copy of the I-20A-B.
+If the evaluation indicates that the student can be fully admitted to AUM, the student will be sent an acceptance notice and/or an I-20A-B. A student who receives the I-20A-B should complete the student section of the form and present it to an American consulate in his or her country.
+If approved, the consulate will issue an INSI-201D (yellow card) and place a visa stamp in the student's passport.
+At this point, the student is eligible to enter the United States and attend classes at AUM.